 - the nature, location and marking of significant services, including gas supply equipment

 - information and as built drawing of the structure.

-Further guidance on its contents can be found in the current edition of the Approved Code of Practise, Managing Health and Safety in Construction, Construction (Design and Management) Regulations NI, which is available from HSE books or TSO.
+Further guidance on the regulations can be found in Managing Health and Safety in Construction, Construction (Design and Management) Regulations, which is available from HSE books or TSO.